About Pediatric AIDS

 How many children are living with HIV?

-As of 2011, of the 34.2 million people living with HIV globally, 3.4 million are children under 15 years of age, with 91 percent of these children residing in sub-Saharan Africa.
-An estimated 330,000 children were newly infected with HIV in 2011; further, 900 children are newly infected with HIV every day.
-(UNAIDS 2012)
+As of 2015, of the estimated nearly 37 million people worldwide living with HIV, approximately 1.8 million are children under 15 years of age.
+An estimated 150, 000 children were newly infected with HIV in 2015; further, 400 children are newly infected with HIV every day.
+UNAIDS, Children and HIV Factsheet, 2016)

 How do children become infected with HIV?